 The American Psychological Association is the leading scientific and professional organization representing psychology in the United States, with more than 157,000 researchers, educators, clinicians, consultants and students as its members.

-FactCheck.org: This nonpartisan project of the Annenberg Public Policy Center at the University of Pennsylvania aims to reduce the impact of misinformation on public discourse.
+FactCheck.org: This nonpartisan consumer advocate for voters project of the Annenberg Public Policy Center at the University of Pennsylvania aims to reduce the level of deception and confusion in U.S. politics.
+Their SciCheck feature specifically focuses on false and misleading scientific claims.

 PolitiFact: This Pulitzer Prize-winning website conducts fact-checks on statements made by public figures and in political advertising.